Author(s): | Harrison, 1952 |

 Stratigraphic Relationship(s)

 In the northern half of the orogen (north of the Mélèzes River), the Menihek Formation is structurally overlain by rocks of the Denault Formation (Attikamagen Group), which are followed by rocks of the Koksoak Group.
 This relationship is caused by the presence of the Garigue Fault.
-The discovery of the latter allowed the Menihek Formation to be correlated with the Upper Baby member (Clark, 1987).
-The Menihek and Chioak formations are homotaxial in that they are both overlying the Sokoman Formation (Clark, 1979, 1988).
-At the northern end of the orogen, the Menihek Formation is overlain by the Hellancourt Formation.
-In the Roberts Synclinal, Bilodeau and Caron-Côté (2018) observed alternating and conformable contact between the Menihek and Hellancourt formations.
+The discovery of the latter allowed the Menihek Formation to be correlated with the Upper Baby member, which belongs to the Koksoak Group (Clark, 1987).
+The Menihek and Chioak formations are homotaxial in that they are both overlying the Sokoman Formation (Clark, 1979, 19878).
+At the northern end of the orogen, the Menihek Formation is overlain by the Hellancourt Formation (Koksoak Group).
+In the Roberts Synclineal, Bilodeau and Caron-Côté (2018) observed alternating and conformable contact between the Menihek and Hellancourt formations.
 In the southern part of the orogen, the summital portion of the Menihek Formation is intruded by numerous glomeroporphyric gabbro sills belonging to the Gerido Intrusive Suite (formely Montagnais Sills) (Findlay et al., 1995).
 The Nault Formation, located south of the Grenville Front, is equivalent to the Menihek Formation (Dimroth et al., 1970; Rivers, 1980).

 Paleontology